For the 2021 Lake Michigan update, please visit: https://news.miottawa.org/2021-lake-michigan-beach-update/

 All restrooms are open

 The Kirk Park Dog Beach has re-opened with limited hours.
-Dogs are now permitted daily between the hours of 7-10 amd and 7-10 pm.
+Dogs are now permitted daily between the hours of 7-10 am and 7-10 pm.
 If dogs are not at the dog beach, they are required to be leashed (10’ max) and under control at all times.
 This includes walking to and from the beach.
 Dogs are only allowed at the park during dog beach hours.

 Beaches are smaller this year than they have been in the last two decades.
 Prepare yourself for less room on the beach to spread out.
 With COVID being a concern in our community, smaller beaches have the potential to become more problematic.
 In addition to normal beach etiquette (e.g. no smoking, no loud music, no kicking or throwing sand at other beach goers), we have put together a list of things to keep in mind while visiting the beach: